capillariesio/capillaries/doc/qna.md

 ## What's next?

-Q. What are the potential directions to improve Capillaries?
+Q. What are the potential directions for improvement?

 A. Here are some, in no particular order:

+1. Performance enhancements, espcecially those related to the efficient use of Cassandra.

-1. Read/write from/to other file formats, maybe databases.
+2. Read/write from/to other file formats, maybe databases.

-2. Creating node configuration is a tedious job.
+3. Creating node configuration is a tedious job.
 Consider adding a toolbelt command that takes a CSV file as an input and generates JSON for a corresponding file_table/table_file node.

-3. Is the lack of NULL support a deal-breaker?
+4. Is the lack of NULL support a deal-breaker?

-4. Need a strategy to mitigate potential security threats introduced by py_calc.
+5. Need a strategy to mitigate potential security threats introduced by py_calc.
 SELinux/AppArmor?

-5. Keep an eye on Azure/AWS/GCP progress with Cassandra-compatible databases (latency!) and RabbitMQ offerings.
+6. Keep an eye on Azure/AWS/GCP progress with Cassandra-compatible databases (latency!) and RabbitMQ offerings.

-6. Select distinct field values from a table: it can be implemented easily using a set, but it will not scale and it will be limited by the size of the map.
+7. Select distinct field values from a table: it can be implemented easily using a set, but it will not scale and it will be limited by the size of the map.
 Alternatively, it can be implemented using Cassandra features, but it will require Capillaries to support tables without [rowid](glossary.md#rowid) (so the unique values are stored in a partitioning key field).

-7. Keep adding support for Go library functions
+8. Keep adding support for Go library functions